bruvellu/terebratalia-wnts/wnt.md

 Wnt genes are crucial for embryogenesis [@Cadigan1997-vx].
 They mediate cell fate decisions in early embryos [@Goldstein2006-yw; @Schneider2007-fz; @Hudson2013-lq], specify endomesodermal tissues before gastrulation [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh], and establish the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne], often acting as a symmetry-breaking signal [@Loh2016-pz].
 In parallel, Wnt activity controls morphogenetic movements of gastrulation such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
-Finally, Wnts not only establish axial polarity, but also pattern different body regions along the anteroposterior axis [@Kusserow2005-xd; @Guder2006-fu; @Darras2018-gm], a function considered essential to generate tissue and shape diversity in metazoan evolution [@Loh2016-pz].
+Finally, Wnt genes not only establish axial polarity, but also pattern different body regions along the anteroposterior axis [@Kusserow2005-xd; @Guder2006-fu; @Darras2018-gm], a function considered essential to generate tissue and shape diversity in metazoan evolution [@Loh2016-pz].
-Therefore Wnts are involved in many processes of embryogenesis from cell fate, cell polarity, and axial patterning.
+Therefore Wnt genes are involved in many processes of embryogenesis from cell fate, cell polarity, and axial patterning.

 Wnt proteins---secreted ligands that activate Wnt signaling by binding to membrane-bound Frizzled receptors---transduce the signal in at least three interconnected pathways.
 The Wnt/beta-catenin pathway, also known as the canonical pathway, which generally regulates cell fates through the activity of beta-catenin, the Wnt/PCP pathway (planar cell polarity), a so-called non-canonical pathway which controls cell polarity and is involved in tissue morphogenesis, and the Wnt/calcium pathway, which regulates intracellular calcium levels important for convergent extension movements in vertebrates [@James2008-tt].
-With 13 subfamilies of Wnt genes, five subfamilies of Frizzleds, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling, understanding this complexity remains a major challenge.
+With 13 subfamilies of Wnt genes, five subfamilies of Frizzled genes, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling, understanding this complexity remains a major challenge.

 Over the years, it has been increasingly recognized that Wnt signaling pathways are not linear cascades, but operate as a complex network of protein interactions where the downstream response depends on the local context [@Van_Amerongen2009-wk; @Niehrs2012-ku].
 One Wnt ligand can activate, or inhibit, a different pathway depending on the availability of receptors in the tissue, suggesting that different ligand--receptor combinations dictate the signaling output [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].